 Revision of the False Start Detection Threshold

-For men and women, an EMGD was estimated to fit the sex specific RTs across all ruling periods.
-The CDF of the EMGD presented earlier was utilised to find the threshold (T) which 99% of the observed RTs lay above.
+For men and women, an EMGD was estimated to fit the sex-specific RTs across all ruling periods.
+The CDF of the EMGD presented earlier identified the threshold (T) above which 99% of the observed RTs lay.
 The identified threshold is proposed as an effective method to determine the true minimum RT by an elite athlete using the current technology approved by the IAAF.

 Results

 Men’s events reported a median value of 156 ms and 159 ms for World and European Championships respectively, while women’s events reported medians of 161 ms and 164 ms respectively.
 Table 1 provides descriptive statistics for the RTs of elite sprinters relative to rule change periods set down by the IAAF for men and women.
-The median and a 95% coverage interval are reported as a positive skew was observed in the RTs.
+The median and a 95% coverage interval are reported because there was a positive skew in the RTs.
 The rows of the table represent the combination of ruling period and sex.
 The columns provide the number of observations, the median, a 95% coverage interval and the number of false starts recorded in the period.

 ****Table 1 near here****

 Box-and-whisker plots for the RTs by ruling period are presented in Figure 1.
-The left panel represents the men while the women are presented in the right panel.
+The left panel is for the men, the right for women.
 The x-axis for both panels corresponds to the three ruling periods with the commonly scaled y-axis representing RTs in milliseconds.
-The horizontal dashed line at 100 ms denotes the current disqualification limit – while RTs are recorded below 100 ms they correspond to false starts which are not a true reflection of the shortest valid RTs in elite athletics.
-The circled numbers below the threshold line provide the number of disqualifications due to false starts relative to sex and ruling period.
+The horizontal dashed line at 100 ms denotes the current disqualification limit – while RTs recorded below 100 ms correspond to false starts that are not a true reflection of the shortest valid RTs in elite athletics.
+The circled numbers below the threshold line provide the number of disqualifications because of false starts according to sex and ruling period.

 ****Figure 1 near here****

 The results of fitting the EMGD for men and women in each ruling period are provided in Table 2 and Figure 2.
-These also compare the distributional properties of RTs from first round events and finals, since races of greater importance may encourage athletes to take risks and anticipate the start signal.
-The parameters column presented in Table 2 provides the best estimates of the EMGD parameters given the data from the ruling period and sex, the properties column shows the location and scale of the distribution, while the final two columns provide a measure of goodness-of-fit of the estimated EMGD to the observed data with the corresponding p-value for the result of the test.
+These also compare the distributional properties of RTs from first round events and finals, since races of greater importance could encourage athletes to take risks and anticipate the start signal.
+The parameters column presented in Table 2 provides the best estimates of the EMGD parameters given the data from the ruling period and athletes' sex, the properties column shows the location and scale of the distribution, while the final two columns provide a measure of goodness-of-fit of the estimated EMGD to the observed data with the corresponding p-value for the result of the test.

 ****Table 2 near here***